Why is this medication prescribed?

 - tell your doctor if you currently have a fever, sore throat, cough, chills, swollen glands, or other signs of infection, if you have an infection that comes and goes or that does not go away, or if you are unable to fight infections due to another disease.
-Also, tell your doctor if you have or have ever had high blood pressure, a slow heart rate, diabetes, uveitis (inflammation of the eye) or other eye problems, or heart or liver disease.
+Also, tell your doctor if you have or have ever had high blood pressure, a slow heart rate, long QT syndrome (condition that increases the risk of developing an irregular heartbeat that may cause loss of consciousness or sudden death), diabetes, uveitis (inflammation of the eye) or other eye problems, or heart or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 You should use effective birth control during your treatment with ozanimod and for 3 months after your final dose.
 If you become pregnant while taking ozanimod, call your doctor immediately.